dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_3.md

     ↘
 ( ) → |
 ```
-__Connected net.__
-A Petri net is _connected_ iff the graph defined by `W` has a single connected component.

 __Theorem (Commoner's theorem).__
-Given a connected free-choice net `N`, `N` is deadlock-free iff every proper siphon of `N` includes an initially marked trap.
+Given a free-choice net `N`, `N` is deadlock-free iff every proper siphon of `N` includes an initially marked trap.

 The proof can be found in the Chapter 4 of the [Free Choice Petri Nets](https://www7.in.tum.de/~esparza/bookfc.html) book.